 - 3.1.
-This report presents to Full Council a budget for 2022/23 as forwarded by the meeting of Policy and Resources Committee held on 8 December 2021. - 3.2.
+This report presents to Policy and Resources Committee a proposed budget for 2022/23. - 3.2.
 The first stage in the annual budgeting process is to prepare the re-forecast.
-Officers carried out a review of the expenditure forecast for the current financial year considering the actual level of expenditure to 30 September 2021 and then forecasting the expected levels of expenditure for the final two quarters of the current financial year. - 3.3.
+Officers carried out a review of the expenditure forecast for the current financial year taking into account the actual level of expenditure to 30 September 2021 and then forecasting the expected levels of expenditure for the final two quarters of the current financial year. - 3.3.
 There have been a number of challenging aspects to both the re-forecast and budget process this year.
 Expenditure has been very different to normal patterns, due to the effects of the Covid-19 pandemic which has resulted in the cancellation or scaling down of some Town Council events and disruption to many of the Town Council's services.
-In addition, the Town Council has resolved to build a new two storey building at Victoria Park and to sell 28-30 Belle Vue Terrace and these projects contain a number of uncertainties relating to timing of budgeted income and expenditure meaning some assumptions have needed to be made in order to put together this budget.
+In addition, the Town Council has resolved to build a new two storey building at Victoria Park and to sell 28-30 Belle Vue Terrace and these projects contain a number of uncertainties relating to timing of budgeted income and expenditure meaning some assumptions have needed to be made in order to put together this budget. - 3.4.

-- 3.4.
 At the meeting on 17 November, the Budget Working Party agreed that whilst keeping any precept increase as low as possible for 2022/23 was the aim, it would be very difficult to keep the precept level the same as last year, taking into consideration the rises in some of the budget figures, particularly salaries which represent over half of the Town Council's expenditure.
 The target was stated as between 1 and 2%. - 3.5.
-The Town Clerk and Operations Manager then reviewed the re-forecast for 2021/22 in detail, looking at expenditure requirements for each individual cost heading, whilst on 17 November, Operations and Planning Committee meetings on 29 September, 20 October, and 24 November as well as other recommendations for expenditure put forward through Committees and / or Council during the year. - 3.6.
-Policy and Resources Committee considered the 1st Draft of the Proposed Budget at its meeting on 8 December 2021.
-Some small changes were made to reduce the annual grants scheme budget and increase the contingency budget whilst keeping the overall budget the same.
-Policy and Resources Committee recommended that a precept level for 2022/23 should be set at £701,500.
+The Town Clerk and Operations Manager have reviewed the re-forecast for 2021/22 in detail, looking at expenditure requirements for each individual cost heading, whilst also including recommendations put forward at the Budget Working Party meeting on 17 November, Operations and Planning Committee meetings on 29 September, 20 October, and 24 November as well as other recommendations for expenditure put forward through Committees and / or Council during the year. - 3.6.
+Officers are presenting the 1st Draft of the Proposed Budget (attached to this report) which includes the level of precept required to balance expenditure taking into account service needs, inflationary increases and Council resolutions.